kavinsood/k2s09/README.md

 ### Hey There 👋 I'm Kavin!

 # 💫 About Me:
-🔭 I'm currently working on my [website](https://www.kavinsood.com) and studying Science and Math.<br>
+🔭 I'm working on my [website](https://www.kavinsood.com) and studying Science and Math.<br>
-🌱 I'm currently learning Rust, Typescript, and ML-AI.<br>
+🌱 I'm learning Rust, Typescript, and ML-AI.<br>
 💬 Ask me about Java, Web Development, Linux & FOSS.<br>
-⚡Fun Fact: I'm weirdly interested in aesthetic design, typography, cybersecurity, and semiconductor electronics.
+⚡ Fun Fact: I'm interested in aesthetic design, typography, cybersecurity, and semiconductor electronics.
 Also, I'm 6' 2".<br>
 👑 I'm the Information Technology Captain at my School, and Founder of our flagship Tech Event,  [SHISTECH](https://www.shis.tech).<br>
 ✉️ I write on [kavinsood.com](https://kavinsood.com) and on [Medium](https://kavinsood.medium.com).<br>